-Then give the name for their home space: here we are using 'bobsmith'.
+Then give the name for their home space: here we are using 'paulhh'.

 We can select Finish now, or go to the next step to see a summary of the details we have entered and then finish.
 This will create the new user and their home space and return us to the list of users.
-While we are here, you should create another user for use later on named 'Joe Bloggs'.
+While we are here, we will create another user for later on named 'Joe'.